animatedjs/animated/README.md

 ```

 ## Sample Code
-Below is a simple example for using animated in React.
+Below are simple examples for using animated in React.

 ```js
 import React from "react";